Lev Mekhlis: Military career

 John Erickson wrote that in May 1942 at Kerch Mekhlis threw away twenty-one divisions of three armies (47th, 51st and 44th) in a nightmare of confusion and mismanagement.

 The war correspondent, Konstantin Simonov, who witnessed the Kerch debacle, later wrote:

 The reason for the shameful defeat is quite clear to me: the complete mistrust of the army and front commanders that emanated from Mekhlis, the stupid tyranny and wildly arbitrary ways of this military illiterate...He forbade the digging of trenches so that the offensive spirit of the soldiers would not be undermined.
 He moved up heavy artillery and army staffs to the very front lines, and so on...Incidentally, he was of irreproachable personal courage and did nothing for his own glory.
 He was deeply convinced that he was doing right...(Kozlov) was afraid to pit a reasonable argument against a stupid onslaught, afraid...of Mekhlis.

 On his return to Moscow, Mekhlis was removed from the post of the deputy people's commissar of defense and the chief of the main political administration of the Red Army.
 Witnesses claim that when Mekhlis came to Stalin shortly after the defeat, Stalin shouted at him and slammed a door in his face.
 He was demoted in rank two levels down to a corps commissar.

 Mekhlis soon recovered from his demotion, as from 6 December 1942 he was a lieutenant general, and on 29 July 1944 he became a colonel general.
 On 23 June 1942 he was made head of the army's Main Political Directorate, in this position his influence was contained by resistance from leading military officers like Zhukov and Voroshilov however.

-John Erickson wrote that in April 1944 Mekhlis the ‘’political member of the military Soviet’’ had General Petrov demoted as ‘’not capable of carrying out his present responsibilities’’ with the ‘’pack of the usual Mekhlis lies’’ Stalin replaced him with Col-Gen Georgy Zakharov as the 2nd Belorussian Front commander.
+John Erickson wrote that in April 1944 Mekhlis, the ‘’political member of the military Soviet’’, had General Ivan Petrov demoted as ‘’not capable of carrying out his present responsibilities’’ with the ‘’pack of the usual Mekhlis lies’’.
+Stalin replaced Petrov with Col-Gen Georgy Zakharov as the 2nd Belorussian Front commander.

 In 1946 he was made Minister of government control of the USSR, a position he held until 1950.

 On 27 October 1950 Mekhlis was discharged from office due to his health.
 He died in February 1953.
 His ashes were interred at the Kremlin Wall Necropolis in Red Square.

 Lev Mekhlis was awarded four Orders of Lenin, five other orders and numerous medals.